-It’s a little ridiculous that I am as excited about this Creamsicle Drink as I am.
-But Creamsicle Bars were one of my absolute favorite frozen treats growing up and for years now I have been trying to figure out how to recreate a clean version.
+Creamsicle Drink – I must admit, I’m a little too excited about how tasty and satisfying this Creamsicle Drink turned out.
+When I was a kid, Creamsicle Bars were one of my absolute favorite frozen treats.
+For years now I have been trying to figure out how to recreate a cleaner version.

 What Makes a Creamsicle Drink Taste Like a Creamsicle?